askari12/CS315-Bilkent/readme.md

 Project Part I Grade - 98 (-2 because we uplaoded the files as .pages not .pdf)

-I hope these helped you with CS315.
-Good luck with other courses!

 Project was done in collaboration with: [Berk Evren Abbasoğlu](https://github.com/berkevren)